-We are becoming an increasingly popular destination for Latin American students and we recently formed a collaborative partnership with the Universidade de São Paulo.
+We are becoming an increasingly popular destination for Latin American students and are participating actively in the Science without Borders programme.
 We have an outstanding academic reputation, excellent campus facilities and are located in a UNESCO World Heritage city.
 All of our programmes offer work placements or study abroad opportunities, and many are professionally accredited.
-We are also participating in the Ciências sem Fronteiras programme.

 Jo is the country manager for Brazil, based in the International Relations Office in Bath.

 Please contact Jo with any questions you might have about studying here.

 Find out more about studying at a prestigious university that is both intellectually and culturally stimulating.